Shadovaine/LCLibrary/Process_Management/Processing_Commands.md

 ## Command: ps

-## Description: Short for 'process status'.
-Shows a snapshot of current processes.
+## Description: Short for process status.
+Shows a snapshot of current processes

 ## Syntax